 Branding

-Creating a brand that made our audience feel seen and like civic engagement is just as natural a part of life as any other content they may engage with.
+Create a brand that makes our audience feel recognized and included—positioning civic engagement as a natural, everyday part of life, just like any other content they consume.

 This color scheme was considered primary.
 The emphasis on the purple was a nod to the present VFP brand and multiple shades were included to ensure ADA compatibility.